-Those who apply online with MyInfo via SingPass will also be entitled to $30 of Grab rides, provided their application is made by 31st August 2020, for cards approved and issued by 15th September 2020.
+Those who apply online with MyInfo via SingPass will also be entitled to $30 cashback, provided their application is made by 31st July 2021, for cards approved and issued by 15th August 2021.
 See the terms and conditions for that offer here.

 HSBC previously used to offer miles to some customers when paying their annual fee on card renewal (e.g. at the end of the first year), however this was never consistently offered.

 More recently we understand a miles renewal bonus is generally not awarded in subsequent years, so you’ll have to justify the full cost of this card ($650 or $488 depending on your banking relationship status with HSBC) for subsequent renewals.